 Ballandean & Surrounds

 The heart of Granite Belt wine country.
-Ballandean Estate (Queensland's oldest), Golden Grove and Whisky Gully Estate.
-One cellar door for lunch; one for late afternoon tasting.
+Ballandean Estate (Queensland's oldest, founded 1931), Golden Grove and Symphony Hill (most awarded in region).
+One cellar door for lunch; one for late afternoon.

 Stanthorpe